-We were in compliance with all the relevant terms and conditions of the Credit Facility and Facility Letter as of May 1, 2021.
+We were in compliance with all the relevant terms and conditions of the Credit Facility and Facility Letter as of July 31, 2021.

-During the second quarter of Fiscal 2022, we paid off the \$17.5 million first-in, last-out tranche of the Credit Facility that is included in U.S. revolver borrowings as of May 1, 2021.
+During the second quarter of Fiscal 2022, we paid off the \$17.5 million First-in, Last-out tranche of our Credit Facility.